-Persistent Poverty: Persistent childhood poverty, like the poverty experienced in our Appalachian county, has been linked to academic failure, school dropout, and reduced college attendance and graduation.
-Students living in poverty, on average, start their educational experience significantly behind their peers in terms of precursor reading and mathematics skills and the knowledge they bring to school.
-Differential experiences, including lack of out-of-school programs, during the summers between grades widen these gaps.
+Poverty: High rates of childhood poverty, like the poverty experienced in Mexico, have been linked to academic failure, school dropout, and reduced rates of college attendance and graduation.
+Students living in poverty, on average, start their educational experience significantly behind their peers in terms of the precursor reading and mathematics skills and the knowledge they bring to school.
+Differential experiences during the summers between grades widen these gaps.
 As they grow older, students in poverty tend to have less academic background knowledge and more limited vocabularies, which further challenge the pace with which they read and absorb academic material.